areeba-muddasar/Decodelabs_tasks/README.md

 ---

-### Project 2 — Data Classification Using AI
+### Project 2 — Data Classification Using Machine Learning

 A supervised machine learning project using the **Iris Dataset** to classify flowers into three different species based on their measurements.

-The project demonstrates a complete basic machine learning workflow, from data preparation and feature scaling to model training and evaluation.
+The project demonstrates a complete basic machine learning workflow, including data preparation, feature scaling, model training, prediction, and evaluation.

 #### Key Features